 - Prescription medication must be prescribed by your child's Arizona licensed healthcare provider and filled by a licensed pharmacy.
-Medication prescribed by out-of-state healthcare providers can be administered for up to 60 days.
+The prescribing provider on the consent must match the medication label from the pharmacy (exceptions may be made for providers in the same medical practice). - Medication prescribed by out-of-state healthcare providers can be administered for up to 60 days.
 After 60 days, the prescription must be replaced by a provider licensed in the State of Arizona.
 No Prescriptions from outside of the United States will be accepted. - Medications prescribed to be taken one (1) two (2) and three (3) times a day are not routinely given at school.
-Exceptions may be made if the nurse discusses the need with the licensed healthcare provider and they find this is necessary. - A Consent for Medication Administration form must be filled out and signed by the child's licensed healthcare provider, and the parent/guardian, for prescription medication to be given. - A new Consent for Medication Administration form must be completed and signed by the child's licensed healthcare provider for any changes to prescription medication (dosage, timing, etc.), including each new school year.
+Exceptions may be made if the nurse discusses the need with the licensed healthcare provider and they find this is necessary. - A Consent for Medication Administration form must be filled out and signed by the child's licensed healthcare provider, and the parent/legal guardian, for prescription medication to be given. - A new Consent for Medication Administration form must be completed and signed by the child's licensed healthcare provider for any changes to prescription medication (dosage, timing, etc.), including each new school year.